asibahi/asibahi.github.io/content/thoughts/2024-11-14-parsing-hearthstone-deck-codes.md

 +++
-title = "Parsing Hearthstone Deck Codes" description = "Parser fight" date = 2024-11-12
+title = "Parsing Hearthstone Deck Codes" date = 2024-11-14
-draft = true
 +++

 In the last few days I have been mucking around with [`Mimiron`](@/projects/Mimiron%20Discord%20Bot.md), my Hearthstone API library and Discord bot.
 One of the main functions of the bot, and the one it is used for the most, is parsing Hearhstone deck codes and presenting them in a pretty fashion.

 I had a working parser for a while, but I wanted to experiment with it so I decided to rewrite it in [nom](https://docs.rs/nom/latest/nom/).
-Then I thought to myself, it is a simple thing.
-Why not try doing it in different parser libraries to see how they compare.
+Here are both parsers.

 ## Deck Code Format

 The deck code fromat is explained [by HearthSim](https://hearthsim.info/docs/deckstrings/), the company behind [HSReplay](https://hsreplay.net) As far as I know, there is no official specification of deck codes encoding, so HearthSim's description is what everyone relies on.
-The page is actually outdated, but their example implementations (in C# and Python) explain it clearly enough.
+The page is actually outdated, but their example implementations (in [C#](https://github.com/HearthSim/HearthDb/blob/5258360a9c0411334e4f5a6dcb876b085d89cd3a/HearthDb/Deckstrings/DeckSerializer.cs#L169)m [Python](https://github.com/HearthSim/python-hearthstone/blob/82e7c71ebdb6c8521b168d6f0ca418ff56e0fd5d/hearthstone/deckstrings.py#L109)m and [TypeScript](https://github.com/HearthSim/hearthstone-deckstrings/blob/6fa4d9cb896841a6246130a59b52a7cf752ca69f/src/index.ts#L123)) explain it clearly enough.

-- The deco code is essentially a `base64` encoded series of integers.
+- The deck code is essentially a `base64` encoded series of integers.
 - These integers are encoded as unsigned `varint`s, [variable width integers](https://en.wikipedia.org/wiki/Variable-length_quantity)[^wikipedia].
 - The first two integers are always `0` and `1`.
-They happen to be a byte each to cimplify matters.
+They happen to be a byte each, simplifying matters.
 - The third integer is the Format. `1` is Wild, `2` is Standard, `3` is Classic, and `4` is Twist.

 [^wikipedia]: This Wikipedia page gives a terrible and obtuse explanation.
 The implementation turned out to very simple.

-After the Format, every block of integers starts with a count, then a listing of items, usually Card IDs (called DBF IDs often).
+After `Format`, every block of integers starts with a count, then a listing of items, usually Card IDs (often called DBF IDs).
 Card IDs are unique numerical IDs that uniquely[^cardid] identify each card in the game.
 The blocks are as follows:

 [^cardid]: IDs can be deleted from the game, leading to outdated deck codes out there, but that's out of scope of this article.
-In `Mimiron` I work around that by looking them up in the third party database everyone else uses: [HearthSim's](https://hearthstonejson.com).
-My bot is somewhat unique for using [Blizzard's official API](https://develop.battle.net/documentation) for the most part.
+In `Mimiron`, I work around that by looking them up in the third party database everyone else uses: [HearthSim's](https://hearthstonejson.com), and "canonilizing" the IDs.
+My bot is somewhat unique for relying first on [Blizzard's official API](https://develop.battle.net/documentation).

 1. Hero.
 Conveniently, this block only ever has one element.
 2. Single-copy cards.